niwinz/niwibe-site/content/blog/2016-03-24-implementing-occ-on-database.md

 - having an additional column called `version` by convention.
 - check if the incoming modification has the same version value.
-- increment that number on successfull modifications.
+- increment that number on successful modifications.

 This can be done at the application level, but that will imply at least an additional query for retrieve the row for match the version number.